danielepiccone/ng-pageslide/readme.md

-ps-open (optional) = Boolean true/false used to open and close the panel (optional) ps-auto-close (optional) = true if you want the panel to close on location change ps-key-listener (optional) = close the sidebar with the ESC key (defaults to false)
+ps-open (optional) = Boolean true/false used to open and close the panel (optional) ps-auto-close (optional) = true if you want the panel to close on location change ps-key-listener (optional) = close the sidebar with the ESC key (defaults to false) ps-click-outside (optional) = close the sidebar by clicking outside (defaults to true)

 // Style
 ps-class (optional) = The class for the pageslide (default: "ng-pageslide")